mpaolodr/mpaolodr/README.md

 <h3>I'm currently: </h3>

-- A Computer Science Team Lead
+- A Full-Stack Developer and Part-time Lambda School Team Lead
 - Learning some new stuff
-  - Storybook
+  - Java
-  - Cypress
+  - MySQL
 - Living the dream!

 <br/>